hmmlsystems/11ty-IIIF-Manifest-Generator/README.md

 ![npm installed](/src/docs/npm-install-2.png "npm installed")

-With the application installed, you can run `npx @11ty/eleventy` to generate or build your site.
+<br>With the application installed, you can run `npx @11ty/eleventy` to generate or build your site.
 You will also see a list of files that 11ty has generated for you.

 ![build site with 11ty](/src/docs/run-11ty.png "build site with 11ty")